 Students including those in the field of healthcare who are interested in ADHD.

 Journalists, writers, and broadcasters who wish to learn more about ADHD so that they can report on matters relating to ADHD in a fair and balanced manner that encourages public understanding of the complexities of ADHD.
-Please see our media centre.
+Please see our media centre (link is at the bottom of this page).

 Information provided on this website is intended for your general knowledge and is not meant to be a substitute for professional medical advice and treatment.
 You should never disregard professional medical advice or delay in seeking an assessment or medical treatment because of something you may have read on this site.
 You should also not use the information on this web site or the information on links from this site to diagnose or treat ADHD and/or co-morbidities, in yourself or others, without consulting a qualified adult ADHD specialist.
 AADD-UK encourages all internet users to be careful when using online medical information.
 Although we carefully review our content, AADD-UK cannot guarantee nor take responsibility for the medical accuracy of documents we publish, or information we provide, nor can AADD-UK assume any liability for the content of websites linked to our site.